-- Frequent sadness, anxiety or feelings of hopelessness - Increased or persistent frustration, irritability or anger - · Lack of motivation or energy - Gloomy moods that last for two weeks or more without improvement - Difficulty concentrating - Spending more time alone than usual - Changes in eating and sleeping habits - Low self-esteem and thoughts of self-harming or suicide
+- Frequent sadness, anxiety or feelings of hopelessness - Increased or lasting frustration, irritability or anger - Lack of motivation or energy - Gloomy moods that last for two weeks or more without getting better socializing with friends and being physically active.
+Eating well and getting enough rest are other key ways to maintain overall wellness.